spacelift-io/user-documentation/docs/vendors/kubernetes/workflow-tool.md

 # Available template parameters:
 # - .NoHeaders    - controls the --no-headers argument of kubectl.
 # - .IsNamespaced - controls arguments to provide if we use a namespace.
-# - .OutputFormat - output format of a reequest, can be set to two values: name or wide.
+# - .OutputFormat - output format of a request, can be set to two values: name or wide.
 apiResources: "kubectl api-resources {{ if .NoHeaders }}--no-headers {{ end }}--verbs=list,create {{ if .IsNamespaced }}--namespaced {{ end }}-o {{ .OutputFormat }}"

 # Used to both plan and apply changes.